 If you have tried all the above remedies with little success, the problem could be with your TV hardware, especially if the images projected are entirely green.
 Sometimes, these issues are caused by an unshielded speaker close to your TV screen.
 The effects may be reversible or permanent.
-Check that your TV is covered by a warranty or contact a professional TV repair service.
+We also have other great guides you can follow, like how to fix dead pixels on TV.
+Check that your TV is covered by a warranty, or contact a professional TV repair service.

 What is a TV green screen?